I have always loved tea parties.

 I remember being a little girl and playing make-believe tea time with my best dolls arranged around a little table.
 I’d wear a hat, gloves, dress, and high-heeled shoes spirited away from my mom’s closet…and of course I always gracefully (haha!) tripped all over the place because of the shoes and too long dress.
 I only served water and crackers, but with a very proper (at least to my five year old ears) British accent, it always felt nothing short of elegant.

-I still love tea time (here’s the afternoon tea at Disney’s Grand Floridian I posted about earlier this year), so I was excited when Natasha and Laz announced that the 5 Star Makeover theme for this month was Tea Party.
-Those two always have the best ideas.
+I still love tea time (here’s the afternoon tea at Disney’s Grand Floridian I posted about earlier this year), and I was excited when Natasha and Laz announced that the 5 Star Makeover theme for this month was Tea Party.

-I set out thinking about what I wanted to make, and finger sandwiches (like pimento cheese or Middle Eastern-inspired sandwiches) came to mind.
+I set out thinking about what I wanted to make, and finger sandwiches came to mind.
 But really, my favorite part about tea is scones.
 Steaming hot from the oven, crisp on the outside, tender and soft inside, there is nothing better than splitting a scone in half and spreading it generously with jam and cream (or cream and jam, as the case may be…I won’t get into the cream/jam ordering debate though).

 My favorite way to enjoy scones is in the morning for breakfast with tea and fresh fruit.
 The scone dough can be chilled overnight so the only thing to do in the morning is bake them.
 Since they’re easy to whip up but really impressive (and make the whole house smell amazing), they are especially lovely to make if you have guests staying over.